enduracode/enterprise-web-library/Documentation/Guides/WebFramework.md

 }
 ```

-Add a call to this method in `loadData` between the last `formItemList.AddItem` call and `ph.AddControlsReturnThis`, leaving blank lines above and below since we’ll be expanding it later:
+Add a call to this method in `getContent` between the last `formItemList.AddItem` call and `content.Add( formItemList )`, leaving blank lines above and below since we’ll be expanding it later:

 ```C#
 addServiceDetailFormItems( mod, formItemList );